notofonts/noto-docs/src/miniarticles/NotoSansMarchen.md

 # Noto Sans Marchen

-Noto Sans Marchen is a sanserif design for texts in the historical Marchen script.
+Noto Sans Marchen is a sans serif design for texts in the historical Marchen script.

-Noto Sans Marchen has multiple weights, contains 748 glyphs, 6 OpenType features, and supports 73 characters: Marchen.
+Noto Sans Marchen has multiple weights, contains 748 glyphs, 6 OpenType features, and supports 73 characters from the Unicode block : Marchen.

 ## Supported writing systems